D21W12/Diffusion-Deep-Reinforcement-Learning/README.md

 # Using Diffusion Score-Matching to Reconstruct Observations in Deep Reinforcement Learning

-> The thesis can be found, starting from __01-07-2026__, in the public `latex` submodule referred to in this repository.
+> The thesis can be found in thesis.pdf and in the  public `latex` submodule referred to in this repository.

 > Some of the classes I created are named after characters from my favorite shows: __The Dragon Prince__, __The Apothecary Diaries__, and __Frieren: Beyond Journey's End__.
 The characters are in some way related through their traits to the classes they are named after.